Through the Power of TAFE: A Stronger Future for Transport

 The TWU welcomes this progress, but the work is far from over.

-We need to continue promoting transport as a rewarding career for young Australians, while also ensuring migrant and foreign drivers entering the industry are properly trained, respected and protected from exploitation.
+We need to continue promoting transport as a rewarding career for young Australians, while also ensuring migrant and foreign drivers entering the industry are properly assessed, trained, respected and protected from exploitation.
 Too often, vulnerable workers are targeted by companies cutting corners and driving standards down.

 This course shows what is possible when education and industry work together.
 It is a model for the future, one that can help keep Australia moving safely for generations to come.